Debtor can waive right to rescind under TILA or MCCCDA; in any event, rescission untimely:

 The day after filing her motion for sanctions, Rodriguez-Borges moved for voluntary dismissal without prejudice.
 According to Rodriguez-Borges's account, much of the instant appeal had been rendered moot by a state court resolution in the proceedings running parallel to the bankruptcy case.
 This statement was hotly disputed by the Trustee; supposedly, the state court resolution that rendered moot this appeal was issued by the state court more than a year ago, on October 8, 2010.
 Thus, the Trustee saw fit to petition this Court for sanctions against Rodriguez-Borges, for violations of Bankruptcy Rule 9011.

-: Before the Court then are the motions for sanctions and Rodriguez-Borges's Motion for Voluntary Dismissal.
+DISPOSITION: Before the Court then are the motions for sanctions and Rodriguez-Borges's Motion for Voluntary Dismissal.
 For the reasons stated below, the motions for sanctions are hereby DENIED, and the motion for voluntary dismissal is GRANTED.

+The Federal Rules of Bankruptcy Procedure govern the present petition for voluntary dismissal.
+Specifically, when an appeal is docketed before the district court, an appellant may move to dismiss the appeal by either a stipulation between the parties, or "on motion of the appellant on terms and conditions fixed by the district court."
 Fed.
 R. Bankr.
 P. 8001(c)(2).
 Here, Appellant Rodriguez-Borges has moved for voluntary dismissal without prejudice (Docket No. 34), and the Appellee has opposed, asking that the Court render the judgment with prejudice.
 We note that the docket has been fattened not by arguments and motions on the merits, but rather by squabbles between the attorneys in this case.
 Rather than using its scarce resources to study the instant appeal, the Court has been forced to deal with the aforementioned disputes.
 Rarely should a court dismiss a case with prejudice when it has not had an opportunity to pass judgment on the underlying merits of a case.
 Pursuant to Bankruptcy Rule 8001, this Court has discretion to set the terms and conditions of Rodriguez-Borges's petition.
 In the sound exercise of its discretion, the Court finds that it is not proper to enter judgment on this appeal with prejudice.

 Relief from judgment denied: